ONSdigital/gptables/docs/getting_started/tutorial.md

 )
 ```

-Each table should be associated to a sheet name for writing.
-Collate the sheets with their names in a dictionary:
+Collate the GPTables with their names in a dictionary:

 ```python
 penguins_sheets = {